rahulnetsc/rl-lab/README.md

 ## Features
 - Plug-and-play with any Gymnasium environment
 - Modular design for any RL algorithm
-- Ready-to-use baselines: `REINFORCE, DQN`
+- Ready-to-use baselines: `PPO, DDPG` etc
 - Clean training loop with logging and evaluation

 ## Roadmap